 You’ve got a leaky roof.
-Or maybe it’s just time for a full replacement.
-Either way, you’ve gathered quotes from several roofers—but how do you choose the right one?
+Or maybe it’s just time for a full replacement and you are looking for a roofer in Norwich.
+Whatever your requirements gathering quotes is the first step, but how do you choose the right one?

 Ask Yourself: What’s Really in This Quote?